anvaka/ngraph.native/README.md

 # ngraph.native
-C++ implementation of force-based layout from ngraph
+C++ implementation of force-based layout from ngraph.
+Work In Progress.